Different Types of Knowledge: Implicit, Tacit, and Explicit

 Explicit Knowledge: Knowledge that is easy to articulate, write down, and share.

 Implicit Knowledge: The application of explicit knowledge.
-Skills that are transferable from one job to another are one example of implicit knowledge.
+Skills that are transferable from one job to another.

 Tacit Knowledge: Knowledge gained from personal experience that is more difficult to express.

 When researching knowledge management, you may encounter discussions about the various types of knowledge.
-While many classifications exist, businesses prioritize understanding and leveraging three key types: tacit, implicit, and explicit knowledge.
+While many classifications exist, businesses prioritize understanding and leveraging three key types of knowledge: tacit, implicit, and explicit.
 These distinct forms of knowledge are crucial for organizational success because they provide tailored data assets.

-A robust knowledge management strategy begins with recognizing the differences between these three types of knowledge and effectively capturing, maintaining, and sharing each one.
+A robust knowledge management strategy begins with recognizing the differences among these three types of knowledge and effectively capturing, maintaining, and sharing each.
 Below, we explain the key criteria for this distinction, other types of knowledge, and the challenges of extracting each.

 Tacit, Explicit, and Implicit Knowledge: Value and Differences

-The key difference between tacit, explicit, and implicit knowledge is the process of capturing and utilizing them across the business landscape.
+The key difference among tacit, explicit, and implicit knowledge lies in the process of capturing and utilizing them across the business landscape.

 Explicit knowledge, for instance, is documented and can be easily shared.
 It is often used to train new employees and to ensure that everyone has the same understanding of how to do their job.